 Yesterday I was brainstorming backdrop ideas for a Custom Party Plan client, and I just had to try one of the ideas to see how it would work out.
-I made a mini version to test the concept, and now I get to share the tutorial with you.
+I made a mini version of a wave backdrop to test the concept, and now I get to share the tutorial with you.

 1 – Turn your plates over in stacks of two.
 Find the center point and mark it.
 My plates were 9″, so the center point was 4.5″.

 2 – Draw a line across the back of your plate using the mark you made in the center.

 3 – Cut the plates in half, along your line.
 I could cut two plates at a time, but not three.

 4 – Add a pop-up Glue Dot to the back of each plate.

 5 – You will overlap your plates on the foam core board.
 Let the bottom of the plates hang off the bottom of the foam core.
 It doesn’t look like I’ve done that in this photo because I have another piece of board under the actual board — sorry!
 Anyway, the point is to not have the board show under the plates.

 6 – Try to have the plates extend off each left/right side of the board the same amount.

 7 – Add the next layer of plates.
 Now you are trying to cover the gaps in between the plates.
 I did two layers of each color, but I was working on a small scale.
 You might do three or four layers of each color.

 As you work keep checking your vertical and horizontal lines to make sure your plates are slanting one way or the other.
 It’s easy to start sloping if you don’t step back and take a look at your work.